-- 6. Bake at 180F for 10 to 12 hours, or until firm.
+- Bake at 180F for 8 to 10 hours (or overnight) or until firm.
 If the edges begin to look hard before the center is done, simply brush them with water and continue cooking.

 - Store in an air-tight container kept in a cool, dark location for up to 1 week, or freeze for up to 6 months.